Axolottl/Image-Similarity-Application-Using-Ionic-and-Sift/README.md

 * "Marwane El Faroki"       Elfaroki.m.i@gmail.com

 ## Login Page
-Represents the First Page of the app requiring the user to input valid credentials to connect
+The First Page of the Application requiring the user to input valid credentials to connect.

 ## Register Page
+Represents the Registeration phase of the app making , allowing new users to create valid accounts and connect.

+## Camera Page
+Shows the main page of the Application , with features allowing to take pictures , upload pictures and crop and modify pictures , in order for them to be processed.

 ## K Neareast Neighbor